 So for that reason we've picked out not one lens type for each camera system but two: a regular zoom for normal filming and what we'll call an ultra-wide 'selfie' zoom for when you need to film yourself.

 We're also sticking to APS-C and Micro Four Thirds systems for this guide, since we figure these are the most attractive to vloggers.
-You can vlog with full frame cameras, of course, but while the cameras aren't always a lot bigger and heavier, the lenses most often are, so they are not the obvious choice for vlogging for most of us.
+You can vlog with full frame cameras, of course, but while the cameras aren't always a lot bigger and heavier, the lenses most often are – so they are not the optimal choice for vlogging.